jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

     (b) in relation to a partnership or other unincorporated body of persons, either— (i) the board of directors (or other persons or body exercising powers of management, however described) of the partnership or other unincorporated body of persons; or
       (ii) if there is no board or other persons or body as described in subparagraph (i), the partners of the partnership or members of the unincorporated body of persons
-  - **Governor** means the Governor of the Bank appointed under the Reserve Bank of New Zealand Act 1989
+  - **Governor** means a person who occupies the position of Governor of the Bank (whether the person is appointed under section 82 or 96 of the Reserve Bank of New Zealand Act 2021)
   - **group financial statements** has the same meaning as in section 7 of the Financial Reporting Act 2013
   - **health insurance** means insurance against a liability to pay fees or charges relating to the provision of a health service (within the meaning of section 5(1) of the Health Practitioners Competence Assurance Act 2003)
   - **holding entity** has the meaning set out in section 10(3)